scar1377/intro-week-solution/day_1/1_git/notes_part_2.md

-# Git 102
+# Branches and Github

-## Master branch
+## master branch

-A commit is a snapshot of our files and folders over time.
+A commit is a snapshot of the files and folders in our project over time.
 Over time we can create multiple commits to build up a timeline containing different snapshots.
 Each commit that we create will automatically point back to the previous parent commit (unless it is the root commit).
 The commits we create therefore create a chain or sequence.
 It is therefore sufficient to point to a single commit as these will continue to point back to form a chain.
 A **branch** in git is often referred to as a series of commits that forms a timeline representing some work in a project.
 However, we need only point a single commit as this one points back the others.

 🔑 A **branch** is a reference to a particular commit.